-In God of the Oppressed, Dr. James H. Cone shares a story about a white preacher in the South who encouraged his black congregates in his sermon to follow the new Jim Crow laws through an eschatological narrative.
-The white preacher declared that in the middle of Heaven there will be a partition separating blacks from whites, just like the water fountains, movie theaters, etc. The response from the congregates to the preacher came from the usher who prayed over the offering plate before the collection.
+In God of the Oppressed, Dr. James H. Cone shares a story about a white preacher in the South who encouraged his black congregants in his sermon to follow the new Jim Crow laws through an eschatological narrative.
+The white preacher declared that in the middle of Heaven there will be a partition separating blacks from whites, just like the water fountains, movie theaters, etc. The response from the congregants to the preacher came from the usher who prayed over the offering plate before the collection.
 This brave man prayed how thankful he is that his black sisters and brothers are a shoutin’ people and if there is a partition in Heaven that they will shout it down until it falls.
 And further he prayed if the white people in Heaven do not like it, they can go somewhere else (19,20).

 This story draws near to my heart nowadays.
 Not much has changed since this story took place during the 18th century.
 Instead of having overtly institutionalised racism with slavery and Jim Crow laws; we have a tolerant racism that gives way for the prison industrial complex and allows for people to murder young people of color out of fear and without any immediate repercussions.* Currently, Neo-Nazis are preparing for a race riot in Florida, so that the whites are protected.